androiddevnotes/awesome-android-learning-resources/contributing.md

 ## How to contribute

-- Fork the project from the `master` branch and submit a Pull Request (PR)
+- Fork the project from the `main` branch and submit a Pull Request (PR)

   - Explain what the PR fixes or improves.